 In organizations where employee awards and payoffs are dependent on budget attainment, lower-level managers may create budget slacks to make the target easy to achieve.
 The subordinate managers are often under pressure from top management to make sure that the set goals are achieved, which means that they can influence the process to work in their favor.

 As the managers perform supervisory roles, they know what is achievable and what resources are required.
-They would, therefore, present a high budget for expenses while low-balling the expected revenues target at a level that is easily attainable.
+They would, therefore, present a high budget for expenses while low-balling the expected revenue target at a level that is easily attainable.
 This would make it easy for them to beat the set targets in every period and enjoy the promised rewards, salary hikes, and job promotions.

 How to Prevent Budgetary Slack